solana-labs/solana-program-library/docs/src/single-validator-manager.md

 With the permissionless decrease instruction, a similar attack is possible.

-For example, if the reserve is at its target amount of 1.0028288 SOL, an attacker can withdraw 1 lamport from the reserve, then decrease another 1.0028288 SOL.
+For example, with a minimum delegation of 1 SOL, if the reserve is at its target amount of 1.0028288 SOL, an attacker can withdraw 1 lamport from the reserve, then decrease another 1.0028288 SOL.

 Question: should the threshold for allowing decreases be 1 / 2 minimum delegation in the reserve?
 That way, the previous attack is more costly, but it means delegators with more than 1 / 2 minimum delegation need to wait longer to get out of the pool.
 That might be an acceptable tradeoff.

-## Fees

-Pools are configured with a SOL deposit fee of 8 basis points, which corresponds to the rewards received over two epochs.
-This way, no user can deposit SOL and immediately withdraw a stake account at the end of an epoch to steal rewards from the pool.

-All other fees are 0 so that pools mimic the reward structure of native staking.

-The program also exposes a permissionless `BurnFees` instruction to allow anyone to burn the pool tokens in the fee account, which increases the value of all other pool tokens.

 ## Token Metadata